cardboard-iguana/cardboard-iguana.com/log/2022-04-18-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * System
 * Audit (events important for auditing and forensics needs; user logins go here)
 * Security
-* Access (system-to-system — not user! — access events)
+* Access (system-to-system - not user! - access events)

 Anomaly detection generally works better on network logs than device logs.

-Heh… `journald` *still* doesn’t have remote logging, instead relying on forwarding to a syslog-compatible daemon.
+Heh... `journald` *still* doesn't have remote logging, instead relying on forwarding to a syslog-compatible daemon.

 * [An SEOs Guide To W3C Log Files](https://www.screamingfrog.co.uk/an-seos-guide-to-w3c-log-files/)

 ### Network Activity

-Most network activity monitoring tools don’t store actual packets, but rather just log metadata about those packets (minimally: source, destination, protocol).
+Most network activity monitoring tools don't store actual packets, but rather just log metadata about those packets (minimally: source, destination, protocol).

 ### Protocol Analyzers

 Protocol Analyzer = Packet Sniffer

-Now we’re talking about actual packet capture!
+Now we're talking about actual packet capture!

 ### Network Flow

 A.k.a.
-“NetFlow” (originally a Cisco thing, but since genericized).
+"NetFlow" (originally a Cisco thing, but since genericized).
 Basically, this is packet capture and analysis on router interfaces.
 NetFlow (and related tools like sFlow) are oriented towards understanding network usage rather than the behavior of individual machines/connections.

 NetFlow data is exported using the IPFIX (Internet Protocol Flow Information Export) format.